A2U8C/DS164_A2M/README.md

  ### 1.1.
 Alert zone
 ![Alertzone](Images/Alertzone.PNG)

-1. The forest officer can create or view the zones near him.
+1. The forest officer can create or view zones near them.
-2. They are either yellow,red zone and blue zone .
-Yellow zone are for illegal tree cutting and red for poaching      activity.
+2. They are either yellow,red zone or blue zone.
+The Yellow zones represents illicit tree cutting and red represents poaching activities.
-3. This will help the officers in getting vivid clarification of the areas which requires special attention.
+3. This will help the officers in getting vivid idea of the areas which requires special attention.
 4. The officer can create the new zone by providing the details like type of zone and radius of zone(in meters).